List of X characters: Creation and development

 Kamui is prophesied to return to Tokyo as one who will determine humanity's fate.
-The construction of Kamui as a messiah is reinforced by his miraculous birth and given name; "Kamui", like "Christ", alludes to the character's divine nature.
+The construction of Kamui as a messiah is reinforced by his miraculous birth and given name; "Kamui", like "Christ", alludes to the character's nature.
 A common theme involves the series' fate, Subaru Sumeragi expresses no interest in the future of the Earth, but still he and his counterpart are drawn to Tokyo on the Promised Day.
 As a result, even with the fatalist atmosphere that persists in the series.
 His rivalry with Seishirō Sakurazuka parallels Kamui's rivalry with Fūma Monou.
 Clamp referred to Kamui and Subaru as siblings; Kamui is supposed to learn from Subaru's final fight with Seishirō and avoid his final fight against Fuma having the same tragic conclusion.
 Ohkawa also applied to Kamui and Fuma ideas she had during middle school such as the fact that both possess a dual nature as she states people can be considered good or evil.

 When drawing characters, Mokona felt Fuma was the hardest one to draw as they often had to make him look like other characters like Kusanagi due to members from the cast seeing similarities between the others who they cherished.
 As a result, they avoided the idea of Aoki meeting Fuma since they would be forced to make Fuma androgynous due to the potential need of drawing Aoki's wife.
 Igarashi found drawing the Dragons of Heaven and Earth at the same time proved difficult because of their multiple unique clothes which left her wishing they instead wore the same outfits.

 For X animated adaptations, the characters experienced changes from their original versions.
 For the 1996 film, Ohkawa helped director Rintaro in writing the script.
 The character Shogo Asagi was created exclusively to the movie.
 The characters were designed by Nobuteri Yuki.
 Director Yoshiaki Kawajiri aimed to portray Kamui and Kotori as stronger than their manga counterparts.
 However, he still wanted to highlight their psychological weaknesses across later episodes.
 Kenichi Suzumura had a poor understanding of Kamui during early recording of the television series as the pilot original video animation gave Kamui small screentime and dialogue.
 Fuma's actor, Junichi Suwabe, faced difficulties in voicing him due to his different alterego that makes him look like two characters.
 Koshinori Kanemori adapted Clamp's character designs and served as art director along with Yuji Ikeda.